needle-tools/needle-engine-samples/package/Runtime/ImageTracking/README.md

 # Image Tracking

 Demonstrates how to attach 3D content onto a custom image marker.
-Start the scene below in AR on Android or iOS, and point your phone's camera at the image marker on a screen.
-You can also print the marker out.
+Just simply when in AR or Quicklook, point your phone's camera at the image marker.
+You can use your monitor or print out the marker.

 Image tracking on iOS is natively supported.